yashu1wwww/Youtube-Auto-Comment-With-Multiple-Accounts/README.md

 change the cmt text if you needed to your required cmts in 20th line

-replace 50th line with youtube video url..
+replace your video required url in urls.txt file..

 After download the folder extract it and open cmd and enter Python If You Find Python Version